vorakl/FakeTpl/examples/one-liners/README.md

 # One-liners

-I'm assume that you've installed FakeTpl some how as was described [here](https://github.com/vorakl/FakeTpl#how-to-get-started)
-To try all these examples, let's 'source' it:
+I assume that you've installed FakeTpl some how as was described [here](https://github.com/vorakl/FakeTpl#how-to-get-started) To try all these examples, let's 'source' it:

 ```bash